prasadganta/azurewithcosmos/README.md

   2. Create the Azure container registery
   3. Create the azure cosmos DB account
   4. Create the AKS service and Kubernates cluster
+  5. Install the AZURE CLI in your local machine

 # POM changes :